henrydwright/website/content/articles/arm64-assembly-part-1.md

 * labels - to help refer to certain things without writing address offsets, and can be exported so the linker can make use of them
 * pseudoinstructions - that look like a single instruction but actually compile to several
-* directives - which tell the assembler to do something for us (such as reserve some memory space, or set a constant to use in our code) but never make it into the final code
+* directives - which tell the assembler to do something for us at _assembly_ time (such as reserve some memory space in the compiled program, or define, and replace, named constants in our code with values)

 To run our code we still need to compile it into machine code that the computer can run, and ensure it's encapsulated in an executable file our OS can start.
 On Windows this looks like follows: